A day after ED raids, drama unfolds in front of Bineesh Kodiyeri’s home

 Thiruvananthapuram, Nov 05: Drama unfolded outside the home of Bineesh Kodiyeri, the son of Kerala state secretary of the Communist Party of India (M).

-His relatives staged a dharna in front of his house here claiming that Kodiyeri's wife and children were detained by the Enforcement Directorate.
+His relatives staged a dharna in front of his house here claiming that Kodiyeri's wife and children were detained by the Enforcement Directorate (ED).
 Officials from the ED officials said that they refused to sign the documents and materials seized from the house.

 The chairman of the State Children's Commission was denied permission to meet the family.